CARING, GENTLE & SAFE APPROACH TO TEETH REMOVAL

 A sectional extraction is one that the dentist requires to divide the tooth into sections of roots, this is due to the different shape or directions of the roots.
 This allows the roots will be taken out individually, also sparing bone around the tooth.

 The last type of extraction is a surgical extraction.
-This type of removal is usually performed if the tooth has not come through the gum yet, or if the tooth cannot be removed by normal method due to it breaking off below the gum line.
+This type of removal is usually performed if the tooth has not come through the gum yet, or if the tooth cannot be removed by normal methods due to it breaking off below the gum line.

 Usually, our dentist will take an x-ray or refer you to take a large x-ray at a different centre to assess these variances and discuss the potential pathways of the extraction procedure.
 Losing a tooth is permanent unless replaced with an implant; therefore your dentist will always discuss options to avoid having to remove your precious teeth!